projectmesa/mesa/mesa/visualization/ModularVisualization.md

 ## Using Pre-Built Modules

-Part of the Mesa library are pre-built modules.
+Mesa already comes with some pre-built modules.
 Using the built-ins allow you to build a visualization without worrying about the HTML and javascript.
 Consult the documention for a variety of modules.

 One built-in module is **CanvasGrid**, which you can use to visualize objects located on grid cells.
 The CanvasGrid will cover a majority of agent-based models, particularly the simpler ones.